LeanBool/SnakeRL/README.md

 Requires Docker.

-To render GUI correctly, set the uid and gid (obtained from the id $Username command) inside the dockerfile (change line containing export uid=... guid=...).
+To render GUI correctly, set the uid and gid (obtained from the id $Username command) inside the dockerfile (change line containing export uid=... gid=...).

-TODO:
-- [x] Create Docker environment
-- [x] Set up CUDA use inside container
-- [x] Set up rendering inside container
-- [x] Create gym environment
-- [x] Create pygame rendering
-- [ ] Agent, different network architectures, ...
-- [ ] Add tensorboard writers and service